 We’re including a new signal in our search ranking algorithms: site speed.
 Site speed reflects how quickly a website responds to web requests.

-So if you want to stay competitive online, site speed is something you have to pay attention to.
+It’s becoming an increasing weight in the algo.
+So if you want to stay competitive online, a high website speed test is something you have to pay attention to.
 If you look into the nitty-gritty about the things that affect your site’s download and response time, you’ll realize that it’s basically all about creating a “clean” site.

 You want to have a site that’s not riddled with messy code and images that aren’t optimized.
 What can you do to ensure your site is performing fast enough?
 Here is a quick outline of some of the easier things you can do.

-If your site takes more than a few seconds to load, then your rankings, your bounce rate, and more may be adversely affected.
+If your site takes more than a few seconds to load, then your rankings, your bounce rate and your conversion rates may be adversely affected.
 But should that be your main focus right now?
 While site speed is something you should pay attention to, it may not be the top priority at the moment.